OluwadareLab/HiCARN/README.md

 ## Accessing Your Predicted Data

 The output predictions are stored in .npz files that store numpy arrays under keys.
+The keys for your predicted .npz files are `hicarn` and `compact`.
+The predicted HR contact map is stored under the `hicarn` key.
+The `compact` key contains the indices for where there are non-zero entries in the contact map.

+To access the predicted HR matrix, use the following command in a python file: `hic_matrix = np.load("path/to/file.npz, allow_pickle=True)['hicarn']`.